-Since the 1990s, there has been a shift from a didactic approach, with DSME focusing on providing information, to a skill-based approach that focuses on helping those with diabetes make informed self-management choices.
-Several studies have found that DSME is associated with improved diabetes knowledge and improved self-care behavior (72), improved clinical outcomes such as lower A1C (73,74,76,77,80), lower selfreported weight (72), and improved quality of life (75).
-Better outcomes were reported for DSME interventions that were longer and included follow-up support (72), that were tailored to individual needs and preferences (71), and that addressed psychosocial issues (71,72,76).
-Both individual and group approaches have been found effective (81,82).
-There is increasing evidence for the role of a community health worker in delivering diabetes education in addition to the core team (83).
+Several studies have found that DSME is associated with improved diabetes knowledge and improved self-care behavior (101), improved clinical outcomes such as lower A1C (102,103,105,106, 110), lower self-reported weight (101), and improved quality of life (104).
+Better outcomes were reported for DSME interventions that were longer and included follow-up support (101), that were tailored to individual needs and preferences (100), and that addressed psychosocial issues (100,101,105).
+Both individual and group approaches have been found effective ((111,112).
+There is increasing evidence for the role of a community health worker in delivering diabetes education in addition to the core team (113).

-The National Standards for DSME
+National standards for DSME

-ADA-recognized DSME programs have staff who must be certified diabetes educators or have recent experience in diabetes education and management.
+ADA-recognized DSME programs have staff that must be certified diabetes educators or have recent experience in diabetes education and management.
 The curriculum of ADA-recognized DSME programs must cover all nine areas of diabetes management, with the assessed needs of the individual determining which areas are addressed.
-The ADA Education Recognition Program (ERP) is a mechanism to ensure that diabetes education programs meet the National Standards and provide quality diabetes care.
+The ADA Education Recognition Program (ERP) is a mechanism to ensure diabetes education programs meet the national standards and provide quality diabetes care.